Chandru1102/RepData_PeerAssessment1/PA1_template.md

 ```
 ## Impact after imputing missing date

-#### Surprisingly the graph, mean and median hasnt changed at all
+#### Surprisingly the graph, mean and median hasnt changed much at all
 #### well it make sense since we are filling in with mean value which shouldnt really affect the median/mean/graph.
+We do have additional rows of data due to imputing.